First of all, we must say something that is drawer: cameras are designed to take photos, and camcorders are designed to record video.

-To give us an idea, an APS-C sensor on a DSLR would be very similar in terms of capture area to the frame of a 35mm cinema film ( Super 35 ).
+To give us an idea, an APS-C sensor on a DSLR would be very similar in capturing area to the frame of a 35mm cinema film ( Super 35 ).

-What are the benefits of a larger sensor size:
+What are the benefits of larger sensor size:

-- Greater control over depth of field .
-Both to achieve the blurring effects of the background of the scene (good bokeh to achieve that cinematic look) and for the opposite: to have more depth of field when recording, since the diaphragm can be closed more compared to cameras with a more sensor little.
+- Greater control over depth of field.
+Both achieve the blurring effects of the scene’s background (pleasing bokeh to achieve that cinematic look) and for the opposite: to have more depth of field when recording since the diaphragm can be closed more than cameras with a more sensor little.

-- Better low light performance (lower noise at high ISOs), performance is spectacular compared to home use camcorders
+- Better low light performance (lower noise at high ISOs) is spectacular compared to home use camcorders.

 - Better color quality – better dynamic range.
-One of the limitations of camcorders with respect to motion picture film has always been their lower dynamic range.
-However, with larger sensors and with the technological evolution of sensors, the dynamic range has improved considerably.
+One of the limitations of camcorders concerning motion picture film has always been their lower dynamic range.
+However, with larger sensors and the technological evolution of sensors, the dynamic range has improved considerably.

 Disadvantages of large sensors:

-- DSLR sensors have too much resolution (a lot of megapixels).
-The camera has to reduce the information of each frame so that the result is, for example, that corresponding to Full HD at 25 fps (frames per second).
-This reduction in resolution can produce unwanted optical effects such as Moiré patterns (the typical optical effect on checkered or striped shirts).
+- DSLR sensors have too much resolution (many megapixels).
+The camera has to reduce each frame’s information so that the result is, for example, that corresponding to Full HD at 25 fps (frames per second).
+This reduction in resolution can produce unwanted optical effects such as Moiré patterns (the typical visual effect on checkered or striped shirts).

 Variety of objectives

-Consumer and mid-range camcorders include a zoom lens, they do not have the ability to change the lens.
+Consumer and mid-range camcorders include a zoom lens, and they cannot change the lens.

-As we have commented, the current trend is towards the fusion of the two worlds, that of photography and that of video.
-We can find specialized video cameras, such as the Black Magic, which have models for different lens systems: micro 4/3, Canon EF, PL mount …
+As we have commented, the current trend is towards the fusion of the two worlds, photography, and video.
+We can find specialized video cameras, such as the Black Magic, which have models for different lens systems: micro 4/3, Canon EF, PL mount.

 Having the possibility to change the objective and use the most suitable one for each situation is essential to achieve quality productions.